davidayalas/saml-jwt/README.md

         $ sls info | grep ANY -m 1 | awk -F[/:] '{printf "var endpoint='\''https://"$4"'\'';"}' > html/endpoint.js
         $ sls s3sync

+* Custom authorizer and protected service
+	* custom auth uses the token generated from SAML-JWT
+	* decodes and validate it, and with the user id, search with [S3 Select](https://github.com/davidayalas/aws-saml-jwt/blob/master/backend/custom-auth/index.js#L31) over [permissions.csv](html/permissions.csv) for specific user permissions (only for demo purposes)
+	* it allows request or not the /private endpoint

 ## Environment variables